-Any camera installation and uninstallation from the robot must be followed by a new calibration to ensure an optimum and repeatable performance.
-When Teaching a new model, the object location process will always start at the snapshot position.
-That position will determine the field of view of the Wrist Camera i.e. the workspace.
+The figure below illustrates the various terms used in the following manual to describe the Vision System's Snapshot Position and workspace.
+The object location process will always start at the snapshot position, that position will determine the field of view of the Wrist Camera i.e. the workspace.
 Consult the Snapshot Position section for more details.